 There are three user access levels listed below:

 Setup takes minutes for smaller groups - all you need to do is invite people and start a campaign.
 For the first couple weeks you may need to remind certain members of your team to complete the survey, simply because building a habit isn't automatic.
-We do automatically send another reminder email on Monday if an employee doesn't answer on Friday.
-We'll do the heavy-lifting for you.
+With that being said, we automatically send email reminders on your behalf.